-- ¶ 33 The State has the burden of proving by a preponderance of the evidence that the child is abused, neglected, or dependent.
+¶ 31 The State has the burden of proving by a preponderance of the evidence that the child is abused, neglected, or dependent.
 In re D.A., 2022 IL App (2d) 210676, ¶ 13.
 A preponderance of the evidence is the amount of evidence that leads a trier of fact to find that the fact at issue is more probable than not.
 In re J.P., 331 Ill.
 App.
 3d at 234.
 A trial court's determination of neglect based on an injurious environment will not be reversed unless it is against the manifest weight of the evidence.
 In re D.A., 2022 IL App (2d) 210676, ¶ 14.
 A finding is against the manifest weight of the evidence if the opposite conclusion is clearly evident or the determination is unreasonable, arbitrary, or not based on the presented evidence.
+Id.

-Id. - ¶ 34 Here, John W. contends that the trial court's adjudication of neglect was against the manifest weight of the evidence where there was no evidence presented showing a nexus between Dawn P.'s mental health and harm to M.W., there was no evidence presented as to Dawn P.'s current mental health issues, the previous DCFS cases were old enough that the connection between them and this case had weakened sufficiently to overcome any presumption of anticipatory neglect, and the failure to obtain prenatal care and to obtain sufficient items for the infant were not enough to show that the environment was injurious because they were due solely to the parents' financial circumstances.
-Also, he contends that the trial court's written finding of neglect was contrary to the court's oral findings at the adjudicatory hearing. - ¶ 35 Dawn P. was previously diagnosed with bipolar disorder, anxiety, and depression.
+¶ 32 Here, Dawn P. contends that the trial court's adjudication of neglect was against the manifest weight of the evidence where there was no evidence presented showing a nexus between her mental health and harm to M.W., the State failed to prove that she was using any illicit substance to the degree that it impacted her ability to care for M.W., the previous DCFS cases were old enough that the connection between them and this case had weakened sufficiently to overcome any presumption of anticipatory neglect, and the failure to obtain prenatal care and to obtain sufficient items for the infant were not enough to show that the environment was injurious because they were due solely to the parents' financial circumstances.

+¶ 33 Dawn P. was previously diagnosed with bipolar disorder, anxiety, and depression.
 Due to her mental illness, she had been hospitalized on more than one occasion with the latest occurring in December 2020.
 Although she could not remember how many times she had been hospitalized, she believed the first one occurred at age 17.
 Also, in April 2021, she was having a severe enough anxiety attack that she went to the police department, had a mental health evaluation, and was given medication.
-Although John W. contends that there was no nexus between Dawn P.'s mental illness and a risk of harm to M.W., we note that she testified that she surrendered her parental rights to her previous children to her sister because she was mentally broken, was not in a good place, and believed that it was necessary for them to have a better life.
+Although Dawn P. contends that there was no nexus between her mental illness and a risk of harm to her children, we note that she testified that she surrendered her parental rights to her previous children to her sister because she was mentally broken, was not in a good place, and believed that it was necessary for them to have a better life.